-The Holy Spirit is part of the God-head - God the Father, Jesus the Son and the Holy Spirit.
+The Holy Spirit is part of the God-head (often called the ‘Trinity’ which is God who is one but also made up of three parts, hard to get your head round but true!) – God the Father, Jesus the Son and the Holy Spirit.
 The Holy Spirit is as essential in the life of a Christian as God the Father or Jesus.
-Yet many Christians don't seem to have evidence of the Holy Spirit in their life?
+Yet many Christians don’t seem to have evidence of the Holy Spirit in their life?
 Why is that?
 Who or what is the Holy Spirit?

 In Genesis 1.2 we see that the Holy Spirit hovered over the earth before God created it.
 We also find the Holy Spirit at work through the Old Testament, for example inspiring the prophecies of Isaiah and the prophets.
 We also see symbols of the Holy Spirit such as fire (burning bush to Moses, Exodus 3.2) or water (Isaiah 44.3).
 The Spirit of God also inspired man – Exodus 31.2-3.